Summer 2024 admissions

 • 3 credits of Human Nutrition

-Important notification: All admitted nursing students, regardless of campus status, are required to complete a background check, mandatory immunization verification (Measles, Mumps, Rubella, Hepatitis B, Varicella, Influenza, Tetanus, Tuberculosis), finger printing and drug screening.
+Important notification: All admitted nursing students, regardless of campus status, must complete a background check, mandatory immunization verification (Measles, Mumps, Rubella, Hepatitis B, Varicella, Influenza, Tetanus, Tuberculosis), fingerprinting and drug screening.
 The College of Nursing follows CDC guidelines and adheres to the safety regulations of our clinical partners.
-Additionally, all students will be required to provide proof of current health insurance.
-Upon admission into the program, students will be provided with the steps to complete this process.
+Additionally, all students must provide proof of current health insurance.
+Upon admission into the program, students will be given the steps to complete this process.

 Ready to apply?

-• All application requirements must be received by the December 1, 2023 application deadline to be eligible for admissions consideration.
+• All application requirements must be received by the March 1, 2024, application deadline to qualify for admissions consideration.

-Please Note: The Admissions Committee uses a holistic assessment process that considers a broad range of factors including student experiences, attributes, and academic metrics.
+Please Note: The Admissions Committee uses a holistic assessment process that considers many factors, including student experiences, attributes, and academic metrics.
 Due to classroom and clinical space limitations, not all qualified applicants are admitted.

 • Submit the University of Florida Post Baccalaureate Application.

-• Official transcripts from all colleges/universities attended and any necessary test scores must be sent to the University of Florida in addition to the University of Florida Post Baccalaureate Application.
+• Official transcripts from all colleges/universities attended, and any necessary test scores must be sent to the University of Florida and the University of Florida Post Baccalaureate Application.

 • Please refer to the University of Florida Office of Admissions website for more information.

-• Essay that responds to questions specified on the NursingCAS site, one academic letter of reference and one personal letter of reference, a CV or resume must be submitted with the NursingCAS application.
+• An essay that responds to questions specified on the NursingCAS site, one academic letter of reference and one personal letter of reference, a CV, or a resume must be submitted with the NursingCAS application.

 • Unofficial transcripts from all colleges/universities attended are submitted with the NursingCAS application.